-For a limited period, the tax allowance was granted on an accelerated basis where the erection of any building commenced during the period 1 July 1996 to 30 September 1999 and the building was brought into use before 31 March 2000.
+For a limited period, the tax allowance of 10% was granted where the erection of any building commenced during the period 1 July 1996 to 30 September 1999 and the building was brought into use before 31 March 2000.
 The cost of such building would be written off at 10% per annum on the straight-line basis.